ssstin/aiip5-justin-tan-yong-an-729c/README.md

    - Establish an automated retraining pipeline to incorporate new data
    - Implement data versioning to track changes in environmental patterns over time
    - Use A/B testing when deploying updated models to ensure performance improvements

+## Conclusion

+This machine learning pipeline successfully addresses the challenges of optimizing crop growth in controlled agricultural environments through two key components: temperature prediction and plant type-stage classification.
+The analysis revealed complex relationships between environmental factors and plant requirements, which were effectively captured by our models.
+Random Forest emerged as the superior model for both tasks, demonstrating its versatility across regression and classification problems in agricultural contexts.
+For temperature prediction, Random Forest achieved an RMSE of 0.9639°C, indicating high precision in forecasting environmental conditions.
+Similarly, for plant type-stage classification, Random Forest delivered 83.3% accuracy across diverse plant categories and growth stages.
+These results demonstrate that machine learning can effectively support precision agriculture by enabling data-driven environmental control decisions.
+Future enhancements could include incorporating temporal data patterns, expanding to additional environmental parameters beyond temperature, and developing an interactive interface for farm operators.